Tag: reflection

 We have two paths before us.
 We can be Elijah, or we can be those deceived (Gog and Magog) and/or destroyed.

-Elijah did have a unique with God, and a unique responsibility given to him by God.
+Elijah did have a unique relationship with God, and a unique responsibility given to him by God.
 We cannot, theoretically, call down fires from Heaven.
 God does not seem to work that way anymore.
 This also doesn’t mean that God won’t.
-God does work in many ways far more mysterious and wonderful (think of the Spirit).
+God does work in many ways far more mysterious and wonderful (think of the ).

 ※Reflection※